SEMICeu/documentation/datamodel.md

 Besides this, and beyond the scope of this chapter, a data specification contains metadata about the document, a changelog, use case descriptions, context, conformance statements and more.

-First, an overview of the different data specification categories is presented.
+First, an overview of the different **data specification categories** is presented.
 Understanding this categorisation helps the editors in their semantic model editing activity, as it provides an insight into the relationship between the generated artefacts and the expectations of consumers.
-The second part of this chapter discusses the [master data management](./glossary.md) of the data specification.
+The second part of this chapter discusses the **master data management** of the data specification.
 It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain.

-The (software) implementation in the toolchain is not discussed in this chapter.
-Consult the chapters [artefact generation process](./artefact_generation.md) for insights on and pointers to the software used, and [toolchain](./toolchain.md) for understanding the automation exploiting GitHub.
+The implementation aspects of the modeling are not discussed in this chapter.
+Consult the [artefact generation process](./artefact_generation.md) chapter for insights on and pointers to the software used, and the [toolchain](./toolchain.md) chapter for understanding the automation process set up for publishing data specifications exploiting GitHub.

 ## Data specification categories